Marvel Anime: Plot

 Blade is a "daywalker" vampire hunter who was born with human and vampire blood in his veins after a vampire attacked his mother.
-Blade is visiting Japan on a mission where he not only confronts Deacon Frost (the vampire who killed his mother Tara Brooks), but also goes up against a mysterious organization of vampires known as "Existence."
+Blade is visiting Japan on a mission where he not only confronts Deacon Frost, the vampire who had killed his mother Tara Brooks, but also goes up against a mysterious organization of vampires, known as "Existence".

 Cast

 Films

-Following the TV series, Madhouse animated different Marvel Anime films.
+Following the 4 TV series, Madhouse animated different Marvel Anime films.